Runnable/docs/repositories/_posts/2016-12-13-adding-additional-files.md

 ---
 title: Adding Additional Files
-shortTitle: Adding Additional Files
+short: Adding Additional Files
 category: repositories
-step: 5
-description: How Docker helps speed up development and future proof the deployment process for your PHP applications.
+order: 8
 ---

 Every time a container is rebuilt, all dirty files and changes are reverted to the cached state before the Dockerfile CMD.